Best practices for maintaining and increasing team member participation and engagement

 Status Hero will alert you by email if someone answers the "blockers" question in their check-in.
 That means that they cannot make progress without outside help.
 If you let these requests for help linger unanswered, it's a signal that you're not listening, and they'll stop engaging.

-Use the Insights report during 1:1s
+Use the Insights report during 1:1s and retros

 The Insights report is a great way to create a comparison view of time periods, and allows you to create a filtered view of check-ins by team member and other variables.
-When team members understand that their check-ins inform 1:1 discussions, they'll be more apt to take the time to fill them out.
+When team members understand that their check-ins inform 1:1 and retro discussions, they'll be more apt to take the time to fill them out.

 Enable activity as participation